 Sometimes, as an additional layer of protection, it is worth considering signing a non-disclosure agreement before granting access to your M&A virtual data room.
 If relevant, look for data room providers for M&A due diligence offering a stock NDA text that you can adjust for your business.

-Having to organize and navigate through large amounts of documents can be time-consuming and intensive for both parties in an M&A. A well-designed structure is crucial for saving time on both parties.
+Having to organize and navigate through large amounts of documents can be time-consuming and intensive for both parties in an M&A. A well-designed structure is crucial to be able to easily access needed diligence legal files and save time for both parties.
 To get the best functionality consider features like:

 - drag-and-drop file upload